 As a project manager, you can dig into the details of a complex project and manage it day-to-day.
 Many project managers tell us they enjoy, even love, that process.
 They get to work closely with a cross-functional team, track a big to-do list, and move items from the “in progress” to the “completed” column.
 That can be extremely satisfying.

 As a product manager, though, your role will be high-level and strategic.
 You will need to spend most of your time on big-picture issues: researching your market, brainstorming product ideas, and presenting plans to stakeholders.
+Though your priorities will shift, you’ll still be able to use your favorite project management tools.

 That can be rewarding as well.
 But it means you will need to hand off your high-level product roadmap and let a project manager translate those strategic epics and themes into a tactical action plan.
 This means you could be giving up a lot of the satisfaction you have today checking off tasks as complete, and getting a tangible sense every day of making progress.